 We know trying to keep track of multiple passwords for multiple sites can be difficult, but the security it will provide you online is worth the extra effort, the reality is security breaches happen.
 There are several password management systems available, many at no or minmal cost: KeePass, LastPass, PassPack and 1Password to name a few that will securely store your passwords.
 All you will need to remember is one password to get you into your password management system where all your passwords are securely and safely stored.
 Many people keep a list in a word or excel document, that will work also but do not save the file on your computer.
 Print out your cheat sheet, save it in a safe place and if you have to save the file save it on a thumb drive that only you use and don’t leave it plugged into your computer.

 3. Use complex passwords

 This particular pillar of the password trinity has been under recent debate.
 Some security experts believe too much emphasis has been placed on “complex”.
 Complex has generally been defined as “a minimum of 8 characters including numbers an letters.”
 Some sources will also add a distinction between upper and lower case letters, and/or include special characters (i.e., $*@&).
-The real test of a passwords security is called its entropy.
 The debate can best be illustrated in this xkcd comic

-There you have it, with a fresh new year ahead of us you should really think about either switching to a password manager or updating the passwords in yours.
+There you have it, you should really think about either switching to a password manager or updating the passwords in yours.